The Dumbbell Deadlift – How, Why & WHEN To Add it to Your Routine

 Dumbbells stress the body evenly.
 Although a barbell is far superior to using a Smith Machine, you are still holding a single object with both hands.
 As a result, the stronger side will always dominate to a certain extent.
-But, when you are using two dumbbells, the weaker side will be subjected to the exact same weight as the stronger side.
+But, when you are using two dumbbells, the weaker side will be subjected to the same weight as the stronger side.
 Over time, dumbbells will always do a better job of correcting muscle imbalances.

-Dumbbells will always offer a greater range of motion than a barbell.
+Dumbbells will always offer a more excellent range of motion than a barbell.
 When it comes to the deadlift, however, they offer some extra vital advantages.
 When it comes to the barbell deadlift, your positioning options as far as the weight goes are pretty limited.
 The bar needs to be in front of your body (unless you are using a trap bar) and your hands have no choice but to be in a forward position.

 When you switch to the dumbbell, however, notice that your hands are now alongside, rather than in front of, your body.
 Also, as opposed to a pronated grip, you now have a neutral grip where your palms are facing toward each other.
-This changes the center of gravity of the exercise and makes it easier on the lower back.
+It changes the center of gravity of the exercise and makes it easier on the lower back.

-To perform the Dumbbell deadlift, you simply have to grab the dumbbells and you’re set to go.
+To perform the Dumbbell deadlift, you have to grab the dumbbells, and you’re set to go.
 With the barbell version, however, you need to spend quite a bit of time setting up the bar and the weights.
 You also need a lot more space in which to training than when using dumbbells.

-When you use dumbbells you use a lot of stabilizer muscles that are required for balancing each of the weights.
-When you’re talking about an exercise that works the entire body like the deadlift, that means that a whole lot of muscle recruitment is taking place.
+When you use dumbbells, you use a lot of stabilizer muscles that are required for balancing each of the weights.
+When you’re talking about an exercise that works the entire body like the dumbbell deadlift, that means that a whole lot of muscle recruitment is taking place.
 They don’t get activated to anywhere near the same degree when you’re doing the exercise with a barbell.